2021 Arkansas State Red Wolves football team

 The 2021 Arkansas State Red Wolves football team represented Arkansas State University in the 2021 NCAA Division I FBS football season.
 The Red Wolves played their home games at Centennial Bank Stadium in Jonesboro, Arkansas, and competed in the West Division of the Sun Belt Conference.

 Prior to the season, Arkansas State hired Butch Jones as head coach after Blake Anderson departed for Utah State.
 The team announced Rob Harley as their new defensive coordinator shortly after Jones' arrival.

-Previous season

-The Red Wolves finished the 2020 season with a 4–7 record (2–6 in conference), finishing third in the Sun Belt West Division.
-Arkansas State was not invited to any postseason competition for the first time in over ten years.
-Following the season, seven-year head coach Blake Anderson left for the new position of head coach at Utah State after amassing a record of 51–37 over the seven years.
-Butch Jones, former head coach at Central Michigan, Cincinnati, and Tennessee, was hired soon after to fill the vacancy.